-In one review of babies with early onset Group B Strep infections born in Southern California Kaiser Permanente Hospitals from 1988-1996, use of IV antibiotics during labor “did not change the clinical spectrum of disease or the onset of clinical signs of infection within 24 hours of birth for term infants with EOGBS infection.”
+In one review of babies with early-onset Group B Strep infections born in Southern California Kaiser Permanente Hospitals from 1988-1996, use of IV antibiotics during labor “did not change the clinical spectrum of disease or the onset of clinical signs of infection within 24 hours of birth for term infants with EOGBS infection.”
 (Pediatrics, Aug 2000; 106: 244-250).

-Did you get that?
-1 out of every 4444 babies still get sick with GBS infections even if their mothers are treated with IV antibiotics during labor and delivery.
+1 out of every 4444 babies still gets sick with GBS infections even if their mothers are treated with IV antibiotics during labor and delivery.
 IV antibiotics make absolutely no difference to the outcome of babies born to Group B Strep colonized Mothers and yet this miserable failure of a medical protocol is still considered Standard of Care for pregnant women who test GBS positive.

 Beware of doctors who tell you that the “medical research” indicates that this treatment does work.
 Research is a very different thing from what happens in practice.
-Research may indicate that a treatment works, but in practice it may not work at all or may cause even more serious consequences than what the treatment is trying to prevent in the first place!
+Research may indicate that a treatment works, but in practice, it may not work at all or may cause even more serious consequences than what the treatment is trying to prevent in the first place!

-In addition, IV antibiotics has increased the occurrence of infections such as sepsis and E. Coli.
-The sobering truth is that the risks of developing a superbug from IV antibiotics is much greater than the chance of saving your baby from Group B Strep infection.
+In addition, IV antibiotics have increased the occurrence of infections such as sepsis and E. Coli.
+The sobering truth is that the risks of developing a superbug from IV antibiotics are much greater than the chance of saving your baby from Group B Strep infection.

 It is clear that avoiding IV antibiotics during labor and delivery needs to be a priority for every pregnant woman.

-It is imperative that this message get out to Mothers-to-be that antibiotics don’t work to prevent a Group B Strep infection and this treatment has a high potential to predispose your child to development of auto-immune disease later in childhood.
+It is imperative that this message gets out to Mothers-to-be that antibiotics don’t work to prevent a Group B Strep infection and this treatment has a high potential to predispose your child to the development of auto-immune disease later in childhood.
 Why hasn’t this treatment already been abandoned for lack of efficacy?

 While it is always a difficult task to explain pure stupidity especially when such behavior comes from highly educated people trained to deliver care in a supposedly objective manner, my guess is that the boost to the bottom line in requiring IV antibiotics for every GBS positive pregnant woman (one out of every three!) is so powerful and such a dependable source of revenue for hospitals that only pure outrage and refusal of this treatment from an increasing number of pregnant women will stop the practice.